eagle-head/timekeeper-countdown/docs/examples.md

     └── basic.html         # Complete working HTML example
 ```

-Each integration file in `examples/integrations/` provides a complete, ready-to-use implementation for the respective framework, along with usage examples and TypeScript definitions.
+Each integration file in `examples/integrations/` provides a complete, ready-to-use implementation for the respective framework using the TimekeeperCountdown class, along with usage examples and TypeScript definitions.

 ## Basic Vanilla JavaScript Example